 Target group

-The core target group of the Interreg Europe programme consists of the policy responsible organisations, meaning organisations that are in charge of regional development policies.
-More specifically, the target group of Interreg Europe consists of national, regional, local public authorities and other relevant bodies responsible for developing and/or implementing regional development policies, including IJ&G programmes, in the thematic fields addressed by the programme.
+The Interreg Europe programme’s core target group is any organisation responsible for regional development policy.
+This includes national, regional, local public authorities and other relevant bodies responsible for developing and/or implementing regional development policies, including IJ&G programmes, in the thematic fields addressed by the programme.

-Beyond the core target group, other relevant organisations are also targeted as long as their relevance and competence in regional development policies is demonstrated.
-This includes for instance (not exhaustive):
+The programme also targets other types of relevant organisations provided that their relevance and competence in regional development policy can be demonstrated.
+These include for instance (not exhaustive):

 Business support organisations (e.g. development agencies, innovation agencies, chambers of commerce, clusters)